New Jersey Delayed or Missed Cancer Diagnosis Lawyers

 - Failure to order a mammogram when medically appropriate

-- A radiologist’s misreading or interpreting imaging studies
+- A radiologist’s misreading or misinterpretation of imaging

 - Misinterpretation of tissue samples

-- Not testing for (or failing to detect) elevated prostate specific antigen (PSA)
+- Failure to test or elevated prostate specific antigen (PSA)

 If your family doctor, internist, radiologist, gynecologist, or other treatment provider failed to recognize the signs of cancer or follow up on suspicious test results, you should contact our firm to consider your legal options.
 At Shebell & Shebell, we will investigate your case with the input of respected medical experts.
 If we determine that your case has merit, we will vigorously pursue all legal avenues to hold those responsible and help you recover the damages you deserve.
 We also handle wrongful death claims for families whose loved ones were the victim of a delayed or missed diagnosis.
 If you need help fighting back, contact Shebell & Shebell.